dustingetz/react-cursor/README.md

 equivalent values at equal paths need to be `===`, but `onChange` handlers at equal paths also need to be `===`.
 (If the path changes, the DOM event handlers may need to be updated as well, requiring a render.)

-I also don't believe other libraries address [React's double setState issue](https://github.com/facebook/react/issues/122).
+I also believe `react-cursor` is the only library that attempts to address [React's double setState issue](https://github.com/facebook/react/issues/122).

 ## notes